 - Payments on the loan will not need to begin until after ratepayers are already getting the benefits of the new facilities.

-- Bull Run Treatment Projects are anticipated to create 7,500 direct construction jobs.
+- The Bull Run Treatment Projects are anticipated to create 4,700 to 7,500 direct construction jobs.

-- Construction contracts will include Community Benefits Agreements that incorporate workforce equity and community inclusion goals.
+- Construction contracts will include Community Benefits Agreements with both contracting and workforce equity commitments.